craigfrancis/php-is-literal-rfc/readme-v2.txt

 ===== Implementation =====

-[[https://github.com/php/php-src/compare/master...krakjoe:literals|Joe Watkin's implementation]] which implemented //is_literal()// and would need to be updated to support the LiteralString native type, and re-name the function to //is_literal_string()//.
+[[https://github.com/php/php-src/compare/master...krakjoe:literals|Joe Watkin's implementation]] provides //is_literal()//, but will need to be updated to support the LiteralString native type, and re-name the function to //is_literal_string()//.

 ===== Rejected Features =====